-14 To view the status of the configured application on a virtual machine, in the inventory view of the vSphere Client, click the appropriate virtual machine, and then click the ApplicationHA tab.
+11 To view the status of the configured application on a virtual machine, on the VOM Management Server console, right-click the appropriate virtual machine and then click Manage ApplicationHA.

-The ApplicationHA view appears.
+The Symantec High Availability view appears.

 By default, the Component List tab appears.
 The tab lists each component of the configured application and the status description of each component.